labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 The window is divided in 5 parts:

   - the **Search Criterion** and **Search Field** are used to create filters on the list of objects from the data source; see :ref:`search-field-filters` for detailed explanation on those fields
-  - the **Pre-selection Zone** is used to select objects among the objects that match the filters
+  - the **Pre-selection Zone** is used to select objects among the filters matches
   - the **Selection Zone** shows the list of currently selected objects
   - the **Add/Remove buttons** allows to transfer objects between the Pre-selection Zone and the Selection Zone